LeoJaubert/LeoJaubert/README.md

 🔒 Specialization in cybersecurity

-🧠 Experience in development projects
+🧠 Experience in development & data projects

 ## 💻 Tech Stack: